TERMS AND CONDITIONS OF SALE

 5.2 Confidentiality clause

-The Parties agree to a general mutual obligation of confidentiality concerning sny information exchanged in the context of the preparation and performance of the agreement.
-However, the following are not subject to an obligation of confidentiality: (i) information which is in the public domain, (ii) information which is already lawfully known to the contracting party prior to the execution of the contract, (iii) information for which the disclosure has been the subject of a prior, specific and express authorisation by the other Party.
-These provisions do not prevent or limit the Seller’s ability to use its know-how and its own technology developed in connection with the agreement, in the absence of a specific agreement between the Parties.
+The parties mutually undertake a general obligation of confidentiality in respect of all information exchanged in the course of preparing and executing the agreement.
+However, the following are not subject to an obligation of confidentiality: (i) information in the public domain, (ii) anything already lawfully known to the contractual partner prior to the conclusion of the contract, (iii) information which has been the subject of specific prior written disclosure authorization by the other Party.
+These provisions do not prevent or limit the Seller’s right to use its own know-how and technology developed in connection with the agreement, in the absence of a specific agreement between the Parties.

 6.1 Delivery times

-Delivery or lead times run from the later of the following dates: (i) the date of acknowledgement of receipt of the order; (ii) the date of receipt of all materials, equipment, tools, drawings, performance details that need to be provided by the Buyer; or (iii) the date of completion by Buyer of any contractual or legal obligations of the Buyer that are preconditions to performance.
-Deadlines may be revised upon the occurrence of circumstances beyond the Seller’s control, such as: occurrence of a force majeure event, actions of a third party or of the Buyer.
-If for reasons not attributable to the Seller, the performance of the Seller’s obligations is postponed, delayed or interrupted, the Seller shall be compensated for the costs incurred and all additional costs incurred in an effort to accelerate or make up for the delay, and in any event, the Seller shall not be liable for such postponement, delay or interruption.
+Delivery or performance deadlines run from the latest of the following dates: (i) the date of acknowledgement of receipt of the order; (ii) the date of receipt of all materials, equipment, tooling, drawings and execution details due from the Buyer; or (iii) the date of completion of prior contractual or legal obligations due from the Buyer.
+Stipulated deadlines may be called into question in the event of circumstances beyond the Seller’s control, such as: force majeure, acts of third parties or of the Buyer.
+If, for reasons not attributable to the Vendor, the fulfilment of the Vendor’s obligations is postponed, delayed or interrupted, the Vendor will be compensated for the costs incurred, as well as for all additional costs incurred by any effort to accelerate or make up for the delay, and in any event, the Vendor will not be held liable for such postponement, delay or interruption.

-Delivery of the Equipment shall be carried out in accordance with the delivery terms indicated in the quote or in the Special Conditions and, in the absence of indication of the place of delivery, delivery shall be made at the Seller’s warehouse, upon issuance of a notice of availability to Buyer.
-The risks are transferred to the Buyer upon delivery, without prejudice to the Seller’s right to invoke the retention of title clause under the conditions set forth in Section 9.4 or to use its right of retention.
-If the Buyer does not take delivery on the date of availability, the Buyer shall nevertheless be bound by any payment deadlines and, without further formal notice, the Buyer shall automatically become responsible for all storage costs and for all risks [of loss and damage].
+Delivery of the Equipment is carried out in accordance with the conditions indicated in the quotation or the Special Conditions, and in the absence of any indication of the place of delivery, is presumed to have taken place at the Vendor’s warehouses, by means of the notice of availability.
+Risks are transferred to the Buyer upon delivery, without prejudice to the Seller’s right to invoke the benefit of the retention of title clause under the conditions defined in article 9.4, or to make use of its right of retention.
+Should the Buyer fail to take delivery, and without the need for formal notice, the Buyer shall bear all storage costs and risks from the date of readiness for delivery, and shall comply with the payment terms initially agreed.

 6.3 Delivery of the Work

-For Works performed at the Seller’s warehouse, delivery is deemed to be made per the terms of Section 6.2.
-For Works performed on site, delivery is deemed to be made and the risks shall be transferred to the Buyer gradually as the Works is being performed.
-The Works will be subject to a joint acceptance procedure formalising their acceptance by the Buyer, which will be recorded in an acceptance report.
-In the absence of a joint acceptance report, acceptance will be deemed acquired: (i) if the Seller has fulfilled its main contractual obligations, even if there are minor reservations; or (ii) if the Buyer has taken possession of or used all or part of the Works.
+For work carried out in the Vendor’s warehouses, delivery is deemed to have taken place under the conditions specified for Equipment in article 6.2.
+For work carried out on site, delivery is deemed to have taken place and the risks will be transferred to the Buyer as and when the physical work progresses.
+The Works will be subject to a joint acceptance formalizing their acceptance by the Purchaser, recorded in an acceptance report.
+In the absence of a joint acceptance report, acceptance will be deemed to have taken place: (i) if the Seller has satisfied its main contractual obligations, even in the presence of minor reservations; or (ii) if the Buyer has taken possession of or used all or part of the installation which is the subject of the Work.

 6.4 Transport, customs and insurance

-Unless otherwise agreed, all transportation, insurance, customs, handling and delivery operations are at the expense of the Buyer, and the Buyer shall bear all the financial consequences of a direct claim by the carrier against the Seller.
-It is the Buyer’s responsibility, even if the shipment was made carriage paid, to inspect the shipments upon arrival and, if necessary, to make any claims against the carriers within three days by registered letter with acknowledgement of receipt in accordance with Section L. 133-3 of the French Commercial Code and to notify the Seller within the same period.
+In the absence of any agreement to the contrary, all transport, insurance, customs, handling and delivery operations are at the Buyer’s expense, risk and peril, and the Buyer shall bear all the financial consequences of any direct action by the carrier against the Seller.
+It is the Buyer’s responsibility, even if the shipment has been made carriage paid, to check shipments on arrival and, if necessary, to take action against the carriers within three days by registered letter with acknowledgement of receipt in accordance with article L. 133-3 of the French Commercial Code, and to inform the Vendor within the same period.

-Upon delivery, the Buyer must, at its sole expense and responsibility, inspect and verify the conformity of the Equipment and/or Works with the terms of the order.
+Upon delivery, the Buyer must, at its own expense and under its own responsibility, check or have checked the conformity of the Equipment and/or Work to the terms of the order.

 7. Warranty